Governance

-NACo has established a consolidated family of affiliated subsidiaries to pursue and fulfill our vision of healthy, safe and vibrant counties across the United States.
-Our strategic focus is to strengthen the leadership, ingenuity and investments of county governments and our elected and appointed officials as well as our residents.
+NACo achieves its vision of healthy, safe and vibrant counties across the United States through a strategic focus on strengthening the leadership and ingenuity of county governments and our elected and appointed officials as well as our residents.
 NACo is owned by America’s county governments with oversight and governance by an executive committee and board of directors.

 Bylaws